dewynl/msc-ai-capstone-project/docs/dissertation.md

 The final architecture achieved the dual objectives: reliability (100% parseable) and semantic intelligence (75% neural utilization, 91% difficulty progression), validating that task simplification addresses root causes more effectively than architectural complexity or parameter scaling.

-## A.5 Cross-Approach Synthesis: Lessons Learned
+## A.5 Cross-Approach Synthesis and Lessons Learned

 ### Task Formulation Primacy